 This is a great technique to use when you are feeling stressed or anxious, as it can be done quickly and discreetly without anyone else knowing.
 Take the pain away and save your teeth with a wet toothbrush!

 If you're not getting enough sleep, it's no wonder that you are feeling stressed and anxious - both of which can lead to teeth grinding.
 Aim to get at least eight hours of sleep per night in order to keep your body and mind relaxed.

 If you find that you are consistently not getting enough sleep, it may be a sign that something else is going on, and you should seek out professional help.
 Teeth grinding can be symptomatic of other issues such as anxiety or stress, so don't hesitate to talk to your doctor if you think this may be the case.

 Probiotics are beneficial bacteria that help regulate the digestive system.
 They have also been shown to improve mental health, including reducing stress and anxiety.
 So, if you are looking for another tip to stop grinding your teeth, consider taking a probiotic supplement.

-There are many different types of probiotics available, so be sure to speak with your doctor or dentist to find the right one for you.
+There are many different types of probiotics available, so be sure to speak with your doctor to find the right one for you.
 Probiotics can be taken in pill form, or you can also get them through fermented foods such as yogurt, kimchi, and sauerkraut.

 Last but not least, if none of the tips listed above work for you, it is crucial to see a specialist who can help address the root cause of your teeth grinding.
-A dentist or oral surgeon may be able to recommend a mouth guard or other treatment plan that can help you stop this harmful habit.

 Don't let teeth grinding ruin your smile - get the help you need and get back to smiling!